ApolloZhu/struct-LinkedList-enum-Node/README.md

 # `struct LinkedList` `enum Node`

-LinkedList in Swift, but you get a value type instead.
+Singly linked list in Swift, but you get a value type instead.
 What a terrible idea.

 ```swift
 public struct LinkedList<Element> {